David Mehew: Managerial career

 In April 2014, he rejected a job offer to become manager at Cinderford Town.
 In July 2014, he was appointed as assistant manager at Mangotsfield United.
 However, in October 2015 it was announced that he had left his role at the club.
 A month later however he returned to Mangotsfield, this time as manager with Steve Elliott appointed as his assistant.

 Personal life

 Mehew had two sons who played in the youth academy of Bristol Rovers.
-Tom currently plays for Chippenham Town and Olly plays for Weston-super-Mare AFC.
+Tom currently plays for Chippenham Town and Olly plays for Merthyr Town.